Perpetual Contract Overview

 Leverage, Risk Limits and Settlement

 Open the "Contract" menu to enter the contract trading interface.
 On the order panel, click the Leverage Multiplier and adjust leverage in the pop window.
-For more details about leverage, please check Leverage and Risk Limits.

 Since Quanto Swap perpetual contract provides up to 125 times leverage, it may cause huge losses if users use highest leverage to implement the large positions.
 Therefore, TruBit Pro adopts Risk Limits to mitigate potential losses by liquidations.